Serum-Enterprises/SLD/README.md

 - Source String Range for each Node and Error
 - Recovery from Errors with Symbols
 - Customizable Error Messages
-- Transforming Hooks for AST Nodes
+- Transforming Functions for AST Nodes

 ## Usage